Ch1keen/OBSD-Environment/README.md

 * Terminal is transparent!
-* Terminal can display korean flawlessly
+* Terminal can display Korean flawlessly

 ## To-Do

 * Make SCIM does its work
+* Aesthetic Lock Screen
+* How about FVWM...?

 ## Screenshots